wtsi-hgi/softpack-mcp

 Softpack MCP Server

-A FastAPI-based MCP (Model Context Protocol) server that enables LLMs to interact with spack package management commands.
-This server is part of the Softpack ecosystem and provides a bridge between language models and the spack package manager.
+A comprehensive FastAPI-based MCP (Model Context Protocol) server that enables LLMs and external services to interact with spack package management commands.
+This server is part of the Softpack ecosystem and provides a complete bridge between language models and the spack package manager, including session management, recipe building, and Git integration.

 Features

-- š¦ Spack Commands: Direct interface to spack package management
+- š¦ Spack Commands: Complete interface to spack package management operations

 - š”ļø Error Handling: Robust exception handling and validation